-The estimate for non-MSP covered health care expenses assumes that the family's health care expenses are equivalent to the cost of purchasing private health insurance.
-The amount for this has been obtained for the expense of purchasing Pacific Blue Cross insurance, under the following terms and circumstances.
+INFORMATION NEEDED: The estimate for non-MSP covered health care expenses assumes that the family's health care expenses are equivalent to the cost of purchasing private health insurance.
+The amount for this has been obtained for the expense of purchasing Pacific Blue Cross insurance (pac.bluecross.ca/pdf-bin/370/34-70-210_rates.pdf), under the following terms and circumstances.